 - Develop and maintain organizational structure of BSF Alpine programs.

-- Recruit participants and coordinate BSF Alpine ski programs including Intro, Intro-Devo, Devo-Comp, Comp, Masters, FIS, PG.
+- With the Program Directors, recruit participants and coordinate BSF Alpine ski programs including U14, Comp, Masters, FIS, PG.

 - Coaching: Alpine PD will coach athletes on the hill and in dryland training.

-- Develop and maintain on mountain facilities – venues necessary for training and race events.
+- Maintain on mountain facilities – venues necessary for training and race events.

 - Organize and manage the procurement of ski equipment and team uniforms for athletes.

 - Communicate effectively with parents and athletes in all programs.

 - Follow and enforce all Bridger Bowl directives among athletes.